moxious/neo4j-serverless-functions/README.md

 [![CircleCI](https://circleci.com/gh/moxious/neo4j-serverless-functions.svg?style=svg)](https://circleci.com/gh/moxious/neo4j-serverless-functions)

-Useful google cloud functions for working with neo4j.
-Turn any neo4j database into a data sink that can be useful for callback hooks!

-Any online service that permits a callback webhook can use this code.
-Right now I'm using it with Trello and Slack, but others are possible too.
+Cloud functions for working with Neo4j.
+Deploy these to Google Cloud, and you can pipe data into Neo4j from any system that can make an HTTP request, or can send a message to a PubSub topic, like Cloud Dataflow, PubSub itself, and many others.

+## Features

+* Endpoint for running batched Cypher operations
+* Endpoint for piping in data via the CUD format
+* PubSub and HTTP availability

 ## Pre-Requisites